![]() |

 Looking now southeast

-toward Business 40 showing progress in completing road surface.
+headed toward Business 40 showing progress in completing road

-Business 40, view looking northwest toward bridge under construction
+near Business 40, view looking northwest toward bridge under

-grading Future I-74 Roadbed heading northwest toward bridge over
+progress grading Future I-74 Roadbed heading northwest toward bridge

 Looking south toward